IBM/ddc-cloud-native-security-labs/workshop/lab-03/README.md

     docker build -t $DOCKER_USERNAME/s2i-open-liberty-builder:0.1.0 .
     ```

+    **Note**: Don't miss the `.` for the current directory at the end of the `docker build` command,

 1. Log in to your Dockerhub account.
-After running the below command, you will be asked to enter your docker username and password.
+After running the below command, you will be asked to enter your docker password.

     ```bash
-    docker login
+    docker login -u $DOCKER_USERNAME
     ```

 1. Push the builder image out to Docker hub.